kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 ## Limit amount of channels

-More channels is more difficult to navigate to between and as a consequence this hides content.
+More channels makes it more difficult to navigate between and as a consequence hides content.
+Keep your team to one channel.

 ## Prioritise by Stars

-If you are working across teams, **star something if I still need to do something with it**.
+If you are working across teams, **star something if you need to do something with it**.
 That way you'll get a clean side bar.

 ## Use the reminder function to remind yourself to respond